Environmental regulations companies must follow

 The role of the courts is important and often overlooked.
 In many countries, citizens are trying to sue their governments into action.
 So even if they wanted to, politicians would not be able to drag their feet any longer.
 They would have to act – and swiftly.

-The Dutch Supreme Court recently decided such a case in favor of the plaintiffs and ruled that the government of the Netherlands must reduce greenhouse gas emissions by a quarter from 1990 levels by the end of this year.
+The Dutch Supreme Court recently decided such a case in favor of the plaintiffs.
+The court ruled that the government of the Netherlands must reduce greenhouse gas emissions.
+Emissions must be reduced by a quarter, from 1990 levels by the end of this year.

-That means that, at any time, a court could spur a government into action that will be much more aggressive than the gradual changes some regulation calls for.
+That means that, at any time, a court could spur a government into action.
+An action that will be much more aggressive than the gradual changes some regulation calls for.

-One final thing to consider: Energy efficiency will likely become much more important in the near future because energy prices are going to go up.
-That, coupled with energy efficiency incentives will make premium-quality products a much better investment because energy costs will take up an even bigger share of the total cost of ownership.
+One final thing to consider.
+Energy efficiency will likely become much more important in the near future because energy prices are going to go up.
+That, coupled with energy efficiency incentives will make premium quality products a much better investment.
+Energy costs will take up an even bigger share of the total cost of ownership.

 All of the above make it clear that businesses hoping that they won’t be subject to more stringent regulations are playing Russian Roulette with the future of their enterprise.
 The question is not if additional rules will be implemented, but when and how tough they will be.

 The inevitable conclusion is that forward-looking manufacturers and consumers will be rewarded.
 Businesses benefit when they plan ahead.
-Investing in developing – or purchasing – cleaner technology, such as energy-efficient equipment, even when it is not required yet, will give you the advantage when the rules will be tightened.
+Investing in developing – or purchasing – cleaner technology, such as low impact equipment, even when it is not required yet, will give you the advantage when the rules will be tightened.